mei-the-dev/ollama_cli/singularity_readme.md

 14. **And more...**

 ### 🔄 Self-Improvement
-Omarchy can expand its own capabilities:
+Singularity can expand its own capabilities (Omarchy compatibility supported):
 - Add new tools dynamically
 - Learn from interactions
 - Improve over time